JoelLeupp/cscollab/backend/README.md

 ## Start the Server

-For local tests the server can simpy be started with unicorn as follows:
+For local tests the server can simpy be started with [gunicorn](https://flask.palletsprojects.com/en/2.2.x/deploying/gunicorn/) as follows:

 ```{shell}
 source venv/bin/activate
 make server
 ```

-For the deployment build a docker image and run the docker container containing the backend server which will be available at port 8030:
+For the deployment build a [docker](https://www.docker.com/) image and run the docker container containing the backend server which will be available at port 8030:

 ```{shell}
 make docker-build